A Guide to Choosing The Right Coloured Glasses for you

 When faced with a multitude of choices of shapes, colours and styles, making your choice can take a long time.
 And, while choosing a neutral frame may seem like the best option, when you take the time to match your glasses with your features such as eyes, skin and hair, you can achieve a polished look.

-Dark, brown eyes will look great teamed with both bright-coloured frames, such as red, blue, or green.
-Earthy tones will also match brown eyes well, such as tortoise-shell patterns, gold fleck frames, khaki green shades or deep burgundy coloured frames.
-For a simple, classic look, black frames will suit, or a thin gold metal frame.
+Dark, brown eyes will look great teamed with bright-coloured frames such as red, blue, or green.
+Earthy tones will also match brown eyes well, such as tortoise-shell patterns, gold fleck frames, khaki green shades or deep burgundy frames.
+For a simple, classic look, black frames or a thin gold metal frame will look great.

-Highlight your green eyes with a dark contrast frame – black, orange, or purple will look great.
-Green eyes can also match with earthy tones such as tortoise-shell, deep brown, or burgundy.
-For a more unique look, you can pair with brighter colours such as a cobalt blue frame, or a red.
-Avoid grey frames, unless it’s a darker grey, as a light grey will wash you out, particularly if you have pale skin as well.
+Highlight your green eyes with a dark contrast frame such as black, orange, or purple.
+Green eyes also match earthy tones such as tortoise-shell, deep brown, or burgundy.
+For a more unique look, you could choose brighter colours such as a cobalt blue frame or red.
+Avoid grey frames, unless it’s a darker grey, as a light grey will wash you out, particularly if you have pale skin.

-Hazel eyes are a little more complex to match and it’s highly dependent on what shade of hazel your eyes actually are.
-Some people with hazel eyes have more of a brown tinge, some have more green and others have a high degree of yellow or gold tones.
-Pick a frame that picks up on one of the colours in your eyes – tortoise shell, or glasses with a gold fleck can work well.
-As can various shades of green.
-Black also offers a classic solution which will frame your hazel eyes as a feature.
+Hazel eyes choice depends on what shade of hazel your eyes are.
+Some people with hazel eyes have more of a brown tinge, some have more green and others have a high more yellow or gold tones.
+Pick a frame that picks up on one of the colours in your eyes.
+Tortoise shell, a gold fleck and shades of green work well too.
+Black frames offer a classic solution.